Health, Seniors and Active Living

 The Manitoba Out-of-Province Transportation Subsidy Program offers financial assistance to help reduce your costs.
 It is not designed to cover 100% of your expenses.

-Before you can be considered for help with your transportation costs, you must first receive prior approval from Manitoba Health for an out-of-province medical referral.
+Before you can be considered for help with your transportation costs, you must first receive prior approval from Manitoba Health, Seniors and Active Living for an out-of-province medical referral.
 You may be eligible for insured medical care or treatment outside Manitoba only when:

 For insured medical care or treatment outside Canada these criteria must be met, and it must be demonstrated that all Canadian resources have been exhausted.